openbmc/openbmc/poky/documentation/dev-manual/intro.rst

    Changes can be improvements, new features, or bug fixes.

--  Procedures related to "everyday" tasks you perform while developing images and applications using the Yocto Project.
-For example, procedures to create a layer, customize an image, write a new recipe, and so forth.
+-  Procedures related to "everyday" tasks you perform while developing images and applications using the Yocto Project, such as creating a new layer, customizing an image, writing a new recipe, and so forth.

 This manual does not provide the following:

--  Redundant Step-by-step Instructions: For example, the :doc:`/sdk-manual/index` manual contains detailed instructions on how to install an SDK, which is used to develop applications for target hardware.
+-  Redundant step-by-step instructions: For example, the :doc:`/sdk-manual/index` manual contains detailed instructions on how to install an SDK, which is used to develop applications for target hardware.

--  Reference or Conceptual Material: This type of material resides in an appropriate reference manual.
-For example, system variables are documented in the :doc:`/ref-manual/index`.
+-  Reference or conceptual material: This type of material resides in an appropriate reference manual.
+As an example, system variables are documented in the :doc:`/ref-manual/index`.

--  Detailed Public Information Not Specific to the Yocto Project: For example, exhaustive information on how to use the Source Control Manager Git is better covered with Internet searches and official Git Documentation than through the Yocto Project documentation.
+-  Detailed public information not specific to the Yocto Project: For example, exhaustive information on how to use the Git version control system is better covered with Internet searches and official Git documentation than through the Yocto Project documentation.

 Other Information
 =================